 In addition to my private practice and duties as a Captain of the Air Force National Guard, I routinely volunteer for those in need.
 I use my clinical skills to help remove teeth that pose a serious risk of infection or are causing acute pain in volunteer settings such as the Florida Mission of Mercy.

-In my free time I enjoying swing dancing with my future spouse, which is how we met.
+In my free time I enjoying swing dancing with my wife, which is how we met.
 We are both involved in the local dance community.
 Helping it grow and hosting workshops that bring well-renowned instructors to the Orlando dance community.

 I’m glad to be back in the Orlando community and I know I’ll be here for a long time.

 To that end, I would like to note you may receive a letter from your insurance carrier saying we are ‘out of network’.
-Our fees have not changed and being out of network is for the purpose of providing care that I feel is in the best interest of the patient.
+Being out of network is for the purpose of providing care that I feel is in the best interest of the patient.
 Not what an insurance company dictates.
 The office will continue to submit for all PPOs as we have always done.
 Routine care like cleanings and exams are typically covered 100%.

 The only changes you may notice are a few remodeling projects to update the décor, equipment, and help keep us organized.
 This includes computerizing the paper patient charts.
 The team (Lorraine & Debbie) are absolutely staying with the practice.
 Plus we have a few new team members I’m excited for you all to meet!
 I have been blessed to have such a dedicated and caring group of people helping me.
 I feel extremely lucky.